 For example, consider coins of Constantine.
 They are, all together, extremely common.
 There are perhaps a hundred very different types, but most of the types come from numerous mints in numerous varieties each.
 Certainly the number of "listed" or "published" varieties is in the many thousands.
 Many collectors would like a nice coin or two of Constantine (You can get one in nice shape for 10 or 20 dollars).
 Some would like more than one or two.
 But not many of us want to, or can afford to, collect by "variety."
 Why should anyone pay more for a "very rare" variety (say, with a star in the left field instead of the right) when he can get an entirely new type for the same cost?
 "It's rare," you say.
 Get over it!
 [Go collect Lincoln cents!]

 In the third and fourth centuries the number of coins is so vast and the numbers of types so large that it is not widely known, even approximately, how rare the "rare" varieties really are -- unless they are so interesting and expensive that they are collected and published enough to make a clear track record.
 In 1966 when RIC VII (Roman Imperial Coinage, volume VII) came out, the type of Hanniballianus (a rare ruler of 335-337) was "r2" which means "very rare."
-I have a lot of sale catalogs and I stopped taking notes on his coins long ago after seeing 50 for sale.
+I have a lot of sale catalogs and I stopped taking notes on his coins long ago (before the internet existed) after seeing 50 for sale.
 In the grand scheme of things, he is a very rare portrait type and therefore worth a lot of money.
 There are many collectors who would like a nice example of his portrait, and within that limited series he is rare.
-But today (4/19/01) I got in the mail a different type that is "r3" (extremely rare) in the same volume of RIC.
+But today (4/19/2001) I got in the mail a different type that is "r3" (extremely rare) in the same volume of RIC.
 It is in very high grade and cost, on eBay, with the scarcity remarked upon in the listing, all of $15.50.
 Yes, it is "r3", but there are similar coins from 8 workshops from that mint alone, and it was issued from lots of mints, not to mention that a very similar type was issued in the next time period too.
 Not to mention that the same reverse was issued by co-rulers as well.
 The precise variety is rare (Who cares?); the type is not at all rare.
 Furthermore, the coin is of Licinius II, not the favorite emperor of anyone I know.
 If you want his portrait, you don't need this type or variety.
-A Hanniballianus in similar condition is listed as more common, but it is worth 40 times as much, and rightly so.
+A Hanniballianus in similar condition is listed as more common, but it is worth 30 times as much, and rightly so.

 The point is: Do not confuse rarity within a popular series with rarity of some minor variety.
 Sellers often try to obscure this point.
 They want to sell their coins for the highest price possible, and many new collectors (who haven't read this page) are ignorant of just how unimportant rarity is when it is not somehow connected to interest and a limited series.

 The next point is that many of the rarity ratings are simply wrong.
 Given ten thousand varieties in one volume, who could know just how rare each and every one is?
 I have seen half a dozen examples of some of the "r5" ("Unique") types.
 I have seen a hundred (I am not exaggerating) of some $200 "very rare" types of the tetrarchy.
 Other types, merely "rare," but equally valuable and equally worthy of being recorded in sale-catalog photographs, have appeared but two or three times in the same library of catalogs.
 Some "scarce" types are not in all those catalogs at all.
 Is that because they are really rare?
 Or is it because they are only listed as "scarce" and therefore thought to be (erroneously) not worthy of printed photographs?
 [Note: This was written before the internet provided search engines for finding coins of any given type.]